-Recording paper Ink cartridges Dummy cartridges Head/carriage unit Engine unit (Section 6.2) $\checkmark$ $\checkmark$ Main PCB (Section 6.3) Ink absorber box (Section 6.4) Control panel PCB (for models with backlights) (Section 6.5)
+Recording paper Ink cartridges Dummy cartridges Head/carriage unit Engine unit (Section 6.2) $\checkmark$ $\checkmark$ $\checkmark$ Main PCB (Section 6.3) $\checkmark$ $\checkmark$ Ink absorber box (Section 6.4)

-6.1.2 Loading the Update Programs/Data to the Machine
+6.1.2 Writing the Update Programs/Data to the Machine

-If you want to update the current programs/data stored in the flash ROM on the main PCB or after you replace the main PCB, load the update programs/data to the flash ROM.
+If you want to update the current programs/data stored in the flash ROM on the main PCB or after you replace the main PCB, write the update programs/data to the flash ROM.

-Loading requires a PC/AT-compatible computer running Windows 98/98SE, Windows Me, Windows 2000 Professional, or Windows XP Home/Professional.
+Writing requires a PC/AT-compatible computer running Windows 98/98SE, Windows Me, Windows 2000 Professional, or Windows XP Home/Professional.

-CAUTION: During loading, do not turn the power off, interrupt loading, or load invalid data.
-If you do so, loading will fail, causing the PCB to be unusable.
-You will need to replace the main PCB and load update programs/data to a new PCB.
+CAUTION: During writing, do not turn the power off, disconnect the interface cable, interrupt writing, or write invalid data.
+If you do so, writing will fail, causing the PCB to be unusable.
+You will need to replace the main PCB and write update programs/data to a new PCB.